poil08/research_diffusion/works/021826/report.md

 4) Trying to figure out how I could have the model's reproducibility even without the presense of step seed

-5) Editted the script to not have step seed, ran it twice with noise seed given at 1234
+5) Edited the script to not have step seed, ran it twice with noise seed given at 1234

 <p align="center">
   <img src="final_grid_nostep_first.png" width="45%" />